 The aftermath of a car accident is undoubtedly chaotic.
-Between the exchanging of insurance paperwork (if the injuries are not too severe), to the towing of the car, and to the inevitable recovery, the Richmond car accident lawyers at Christina Pendleton & Associates understand that the last thing most people think about is the cost of everything.
-However, this should remain on the forefront of your mind, especially as insurance agents begin to contact you attempting to settle any future claims.
+Between the exchanging of insurance paperwork (if the injuries are not too severe), to the towing of the car, and to the inevitable recovery, the Richmond car accident lawyers at Pendleton Law understand that the last thing most people think about is the cost of everything.
+However, this should remain at the forefront of your mind, especially as insurance agents begin to contact you attempting to settle any future claims.

 As a victim of a car accident in Richmond, you are entitled to bring a claim for the injuries you suffered in the accident and the resulting costs, including:

 - Lost wages